All articles

 This study measured outcomes at the 24-week mark.
 The hair growth process is generally slow, and many practitioners recommend using a treatment for at least six months before determining whether it’s working.

-In a simplified explanation, minoxidil essentially increases hair growth while finasteride helps slow down hair loss.
-Therefore depending on how much hair loss has occurred the combination may or may not be recommended.
+Some doctors may recommend a combination treatment for patients who haven't seen results with just one medication.
+Minoxidil essentially increases hair growth while finasteride helps slow down hair loss.
+Depending on how much hair loss has occurred, the combination may or may not be recommended.
+This is a decision best made with your doctor after a comprehensive visit.

 Where can I get minoxidil?